Semiparametric Identification and Fisher Information: Introduction

-A new nonlinear example is a consumption-based asset pricing Euler equation with a nonparametric measurement error in consumption.
+A third example is a nonlinear model for a consumption-based asset pricing Euler equation with a nonparametric measurement error in consumption.
 This example demonstrates how the results of this paper can be applied to conditional moment models.
-Nonparametric and semiparametric treatments of consumption-based asset pricing models---including Newey and Powell (1988), Chen and Ludvigson (2009), Escanciano and Hoderlein (2010), Chen et al. (2014) and Escanciano, Hoderlein, Lewbel, Linton and Srisuma (2015)---do not account for measurement error in consumption.
-Yet, accounting for measurement error is vital for empirical studies that use household-level data, as shown in Shapiro (1984), Altonji and Siow (1987), Runkle (1991), and Alan, Attanasio and Browning (2009), among others.
+Nonparametric and semiparametric treatments of consumption-based asset pricing models, including Newey and Powell (1988), Chen and Ludvigson (2009), Escanciano and Hoderlein (2010), Lewbel, Linton and Srisuma (2011), Chen et al. (2014) and Escanciano et al. (2015), do not deal with measurement error in consumption.
+Yet, accounting for measurement error is vital for empirical studies that use household-level data, as shown in, e.g., Shapiro (1984), Altonji and Siow (1987), Runkle (1991), and Alan, Attanasio and Browning (2009).
 I obtain new primitive conditions for regular identification of the discount factor and measures of risk aversion under more general specifications of the marginal utility and the measurement error mechanism than previously considered.
 In particular, I show that identification of the discount factor is more robust to assumptions about the measurement error than is identification of risk aversion measures.

-In summary, this paper provides general semiparametric identification and impossibility results for regular identification and irregular rates of estimation.
-Importantly, it shows their usefulness in some economic models of interest.
-Of particular practical relevance are the non-regularity shown for important parameters, such as the cdfs and quantiles of nonparametric heterogeneity or the AME and PPAME in models with correlated random coefficients.
-Inference on such irregular parameters is challenging.
-In particular, establishing rates of convergence can be a cumbersome task, but the literature has proposed rate-adaptive estimation and inference methods; see, e.g., Andrews and Shafgans (1998), Khan and Tamer (2010), Chen and Liao (2014), and Chen and Pouzo (2015).
+In summary, this paper provides general semiparametric identification and impossibility results for regular identification and irregular rates of estimation, and it shows their utility in some example applications.
+Inference on irregular parameters is challenging.
+In particular, establishing rates of convergence can be a cumbersome task, but fortunately, the literature has proposed rate-adaptive estimation and inference methods; see, e.g., Andrews and Shafgans (1998), Khan and Tamer (2010), Chen and Liao (2014), and Chen and Pouzo (2015).
 Rate-adaptive methods are recommended for inference about irregularly identified parameters.

 The question of whether irregular identification holds or not, and if so, to what degree, is still of first-order importance, because with irregular identification all estimation methods, including rate-adaptive methods, are expected to be sensitive to the (unknown) data generating process.
 This paper demonstrates that the strength of this sensitivity, and thus the quality of identification, can be measured by the Fisher information or the generalizations proposed herein.